pomf/pomf/README.md

 ## Configuring

+We need to create the SQLite database before it may be used by pomf.
+Fortunately, this is incredibly simple.
+To create it from the schema, simply run `sqlite3 /path/to/db.sq3 -init /path/to/pomf/sqlite_schema.sql`, obviously ensuring the paths are correct.
+Using default paths, this would be `sqlite3 /var/www/pomf.sq3 -init /var/www/htdocs/sqlite_schema.sql`.

 The majority of the settings are in `static/includes/settings.inc.php`.

 For file size configuration, open `Gruntfile.js` in an editor and modify the